E3SM-Project/pace-docs/docs/source/homepage.rst

 Single Experiment
 -------------------

 To view the specific experiment, click anywhere on the experiment row.
-This will open up the detail profile page for that experiment.
+This will open up the details page for that experiment.

 .. image:: pictures/HomeScreenSingleExperiment.png